Kellogg School of Management: Evening and weekend MBA

 Kellogg offers an Evening & Weekend MBA (E&W MBA) program aimed towards students who continue to develop their careers as they pursue their MBA degree.
 Within the E&W MBA program, Kellogg offers both an evening program and a weekend program.
 The E&W MBA requires 20.5 credits to complete.
 Kellogg also offers an accelerated option for students who have previous academic or industry experience in MBA-relevant subjects like accounting, marketing, and corporate finance.
 The accelerated option only requires 15.5 credits to complete.
 Students in the evening program typically take two classes per quarter, which allows them to finish the program in 2.5 years.
 The program must be completed within five years of starting, which can be accomplished by taking one class every quarter or by a combination of taking multiple classes per quarter and taking some quarters off.
 Classes for the evening & weekend program are offered at the downtown Chicago campus located at Wieboldt Hall, but students can take classes at the main campus as well.

 Executive MBA

-Kellogg offers an Executive MBA program designed for senior and mid-career executives.
+Kellogg offers an Executive MBA (EMBA) program designed for senior and mid-career executives.
 Executives can choose between two campuses, Evanston and Miami, and also two schedules, one weekend a month or two weekends a month.